-My name is Shelton McCarty Jr. (my mommy calls me Baby), and I want to invite you to join me on my Butterfly Journey!
+My name is Shelton McCarty Jr. (everyone calls me Baby), and I want to invite you to join me on my Butterfly Journey!
 This fundraising page was created to support myself and other children with Cockayne Syndrome and to further the research efforts needed to benefit our health and stability.

 Cockayne Syndrome (CS) is an extremely rare auto-recessive genetic syndrome characterized by multiple symptoms including dwarfism, easily sunburned, premature aging, hearing loss, neurodevelopmental delay, and a shortened lifespan.